OPENAIRINTERFACE/openair-spgwc/README.md

 # Where to start

-  The Openair-cn HSS code is written, executed, and tested on UBUNTU server bionic version.
+  The Openair-cn SPGW-C code is written, executed, and tested on UBUNTU server bionic version.

+  More details on the deployment options and the supported feature set is available on this [page](docs/FEATURE_SET.md).

+# Collaborative work

+  This source code is managed through a GITHUB, a collaborative development platform

+  Process is explained in [CONTRIBUTING](CONTRIBUTING.md) file.

 # Directory structure